avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 Instructions
 ------------

- 1. Download this instructions
+**#1.
+Download this instructions**

 	git clone https://github.com/avafinger/nanopi-m3-ubuntu-base-minimal
 	cd nanopi-m3-ubuntu-base-minimal

 or

 	Use *Clone or download* green button
 	uncompress
 	cd nanopi-m3-ubuntu-base-minimal-master

- 2. Set up your chroot environment
+#2.
+Set up your chroot environment

 We need the chroot tools to access the ARM64 Ubuntu Base rootfs from the X86_64 (HOST PC) and add some packages

 #3.
 Get the Ubuntu Base files